 New Jersey Burglary Attorney

 Burglary is an indictable crime in the state of New Jersey and a conviction can carry life-changing legal consequences.
 A main difference between burglary and other types of theft is that a person who commits burglary illegally enters or lingers in some “structure,” like a residence or a business.
-Burglary is most often a third-degree crime if the defendant is proven to have only intended to take property, but it can become a more serious second-degree crime if another intention is proven, such as intent to commit assault.
+Burglary is most often a third-degree crime if the defendant is proven to have only intended to take assets, but it can become a more serious second-degree crime if another intention is proven, such as intent to commit assault.

 New Jersey is notoriously tough in handling its criminal law cases, which can result in devastating penalties if convicted.
-If you or someone you know has been charged with burglary in Monmouth County, you should enlist the help of someone who thoroughly understands the intricacies of New Jersey property crimes.
+If you or someone you know has been charged with burglary in Monmouth County, you should enlist the help of someone who thoroughly understands the intricacies of New Jersey crimes.

 Four Elements of a Burglary

 There are four elements that must be established for a person to be convicted of burglary in New Jersey.
 If any of these elements are absent, you could be freed from charges.
 The four elements are of a burglary are:

 - Entry was into a “structure”

 - Structure was not open to the public

 - The person entered with intent to commit a crime